GlobalFishingWatch/paper-global-longline-sets/notebooks/readme.md

 # Analyses for the paper, ...

-This folder contains notebooks that include the anslyses and figures for the paper.
+This folder contains notebooks that include the analyses and figures for the paper.

 Brazil_analysis-v20220718.py